alanng10/class-lang/Docue/Article/Single/a.md

 Single is program lang for effect.
 Single is programming language for effect.
+Single is Effect Class.
+Single is effect class.

 Single is used to make module for effect.
 Single is used to make module that has effect class.